What Is Wage Garnishment?

 Types Of Wage Garnishments

-- Tax Debt & Tax Levies – Without obtaining a court order, the Federal Government and IRS can garnish your wages.
+- Tax Debt & Tax Levies – The Federal Government and IRS can garnish your wages without a court order.
 The IRS takes into consideration how many dependents you have before setting a garnishment rate.
-In the state of California and owe back taxes, they can garnish up to 25% of your net pay or disposable income to satisfy unpaid tax obligations.
+The California Franchise Tax Board can garnish up to 25% of your net pay or disposable income to satisfy unpaid tax obligations.

 How Much Of Your Wages Can Be Garnished?